 What is Ewedu?

 Ewedu is also known as jute leaves or molokhia in the Middle East.
 Its botanical name is Corchorus olitorius.
+The leaves are usually blended or whisked into a smooth soup and seasoned with traditional spices.

 In Nigerian cuisine, ewedu is often served as a complement to gbegiri (bean soup).